auth0/docs/articles/user-profile/create-users-using-the-dashboard.md

 ---
-description: How to create users and their profile details.
+description: How to add users and their profile details.
 topics:
     - users
     - user-management
     - user-profiles
 contentType: how-to
 useCase: manage-users
-docsv2: true
-oldDoc: /user-profile/index.md
 ---
 # Create Users Using the Dashboard